 Check out this map to get directions.
 Use the '+' and '-' icons to scroll in and out for more or less detail.

 Admittance Fee: There is an admittance fee to enter the museum.
-The prices range from $8.00 for an adult to $12.50 for a family.
-Children under 5 enter for free.
-Group rates are available as well.
+Family rates are available.

 Services: Wheelchair accessible.
 The Museum Shop is located inside the museum and carries of full range of books and gifts.